dbones/dbones.github.io/_posts/2018-12-18-tdd-an-ioc-container-part-1.md

 ## TL;DR;
 - Its ok to do upfront design (just consider how much).
-- We should have a nice idea on the inital API look and feel.
+- We should have a nice idea on the initial API look and feel.
 - TDD is being applied at the API level (this is where our requirements are understood by all)
 - Just enough code to allow us to compile and run the tests (a lot of not implemented exceptions)